-Do you Find dealing with the IRS frustrating, Intimidating and Time-consuming?
-You’re not alone.
+Do you Find dealing with the IRS Time-consuming, Intimidating, and frustrating?
+You aren’t alone.

-While taxpayers may always represent themselves in front of the IRS, many turn to professional tax help (specialized IRS Tax attorneys, CPAs, and Certified Tax Resolution Specialists) in order to maximize their chances of winning a tax settlement while minimizing their contact with the IRS agents.
-Owing to the Internal Revenue Service (IRS) money is intimidating to most people.
-The IRS has the power to garnish your wages, seize your assets and place a lien on your property in order to obtain the money that you owe them.
-However, these actions can be prevented by communicating promptly with the IRS about your situation.
-The IRS is usually willing to work with taxpayers, and there are several options available so that you may resolve your debt issues.
+While taxpayers might always represent themselves in front of the IRS, the majority rely on professional tax help (specialized IRS Tax attorneys, CPAs, and Certified Tax Resolution Specialists) in order to increase their likelihood of winning a tax settlement while minimalizing their contact with IRS agents.
+Owing to the Internal Revenue Service (IRS) money’s scary to many people.
+The IRS has the power to place a lien on your property, seize your assets, and garnish your wages in order to get the money that you owe them.
+But these actions can be stopped by promptly communicating with the IRS regarding your situation.
+Usually, the IRS is willing to work with taxpayers, and there are many options available so that you could resolve your debt issues.

 1. Installment Agreement:

 A monthly payment plan for paying off the IRS.
 If you think you are a victim of a fraudulent investment scheme (“Ponzi” Scheme), where you have lost all or most of your investment, you may be eligible to take advantage of the United States Tax Code (law) to recoup 30% to 40% of your losses.
 This highly technical and complex process can help you reduce taxes paid in previous years resulting in a refund with interest.

 2. Partial payment installment agreement: